rezoleo/Zer0/README.md

 ### After cloning the project

-* If you are behind a proxy, you must update your proxy settings.
+* In the case you are behind a proxy, your proxy settings must be updated.

 Note : You have to type 'HTTP_PROXY' (in capital letter), not 'http_proxy' (in small letter), otherwise the bower installation will fail.